 (8) Stylish Shaggy Sixties

 Warm.
 A pleasure to the senses.
 Cozy.
 Stylish.
-Make these diy shaggy rugs with a non-slip rug as the base and some cotton interlock fabric (or you can use repurposed old shirts).
-The rug costs $130.
-But the same kind of rug in similar quality and size, $600 to $800.
-So consider yourself lucky and wise.
+Make these diy shaggy rugs with a non-slipe base and some cotton interlock fabric (or use repurposed old shirts).
+The homemade rug costs $130, but buying the same kind of rug in similar quality and size, $600 to $800.
+So consider yourself lucky!

 Source: DIY Shaggy Rug